GUT-AI/gut-ai/FAQ/README.rst

 **11. Do the Co-Founders or Genesis users of the Foundation get any "special privileges"?**

 No, not at all.
 Neither Co-Founders nor Genesis users get any "special privileges", but each one of them is something like *primus inter pares* (i.e. first among equals).
-This ensures that all subsequent governance token holders who will join later on will not be disadvantaged in any way.
+This ensures that all subsequent <https://gutai.miraheze.org/wiki/Governance_token_holders>`_ who will join later on will not be disadvantaged in any way.

 **12. Is GUT-AI leaderless?**